akb825/DeepSea/modules/Scene/Scene/README.md

 # Scene graph

 A scene graph is a hierarchy of `dsSceneNode` nodes.
-Typically you will have a hierarchy of `dsSceneTransformNode` instances to create a transform hierarchy, with `dsSceneModelNode` instances as leaf nodes.
+Typically you will have a tree of `dsSceneTransformNode` instances to create a transform hierarchy, with `dsSceneModelNode` instances as leaf nodes.

 Nodes may be "subclassed" by placing making the first member of your own struct be the base class' struct.
 The type is determined by a pointer to a static `dsSceneNodeType` instance, which also contains a pointer to the parent type to allow operations to be done on the base class.
 Use the `dsSceneNode_isOfType()` function to determine whether the node is either the type specified or a subclass.
 See the documentation comment for `dsSceneNode_setupParentType()` for how to properly hook up the parent type and ensure that the full hierarchy is available.